atom/atom/docs/creating-a-package.md

 ## Adding Configuration Settings

-You can support config options in your package that the user can edit in the settings view.
-So do this you specify a `config` key in your package main specifying the configuration.
+You can support config settings in your package that are editable in the settings view.
+Specify a `config` key in your package main:

 ```coffeescript
 module.exports =